awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 On initialization, the caller MUST provide exactly one of the following:

 - [Keyring](../../framework/keyring-interface.md)
-- If this AWS Encryption SDK implementations provides a [Master Key Provider CMM](#master-key-provider-cmm), a [Master Key Provider](../../framework/master-key-provider-interface.md)
+- If this AWS Encryption SDK implementation provides a [Master Key Provider CMM](#master-key-provider-cmm), a [Master Key Provider](../../framework/master-key-provider-interface.md)

 The Default CMM MUST NOT accept any additional configuration.